 We receive many questions from banks and potential tax equity investors who are performing due diligence on the financeability of the Standard Offer Program Contract.
 The following information, in question and answer format, is provided in order to rapidly disseminate the answers to questions that seem to come up repeatedly.

-One of our primary functions is to facilitate the deployment of Standard Offer Program projects.
-We recognize that bankers and investors are one of the keys to getting projects from concept to operation.
+One of our primary functions is to facilitate the deployment of Standard Offer Program plants.
+We recognize that bankers and investors are one of the keys to getting plants from concept to operation.
 We are here to assist with that process.
 If you need answers to additional questions, please do not hesitate to contact our office.

 Q.1 Who is VEPP Inc?

 A.1 VEPP Inc. is a not-for-profit Vermont Corporation.
 VEPP Inc.’s Executive Director reports to a Board of Directors consisting of four executives from the Vermont Utilities, four independent power producers and 3 “public members” appointed by the Vermont Department of Public Service.
 Our business is limited to managing two renewable energy programs for the Public Utility Commission; the Standard Offer Program and the Rule 4.100 Program.
 Although we are contractors to the Public Utility Commission, we maintain functional independence from the Commission.
 VEPP Inc. has been in this business since 1996.

 Q.2 Where does the Public Utility Commission get its authority to create a Standard Offer Program?